StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ##### Metric stream health check

-A metric stream health checks can be mapped to a metric stream using the stream identifier.
-Some metric health checks require multiple streams for ratio calculations.
+Metric stream health checks can optionally be mapped to a metric stream using the stream identifier.
+Note that some metric health checks require multiple streams for ratio calculations.

 The following metric stream health checks are supported out of the box: